1904 Labor Day Association History

 Plasterers Union # 114

-Greer-Wilkerson Lumber Company–2 floats
+Greer-Wilkerson Lumber Company – 2 floats

-C. W. White Lumber Company–2 floats
+C. W. White Lumber Company of Princeton, Indiana – 2 floats

-Carpenters Union # 812 of Princeton, IN
+Carpenters Union # 812 of Princeton, Indiana

-Typographical Union # 395 of Vincennes, IN
+Typographical Union # 395 of Vincennes, Indiana

-Bartenders Union #
+Bartenders Union

 Barbers Union # 51